codecarrotlabs/blog.codecarrot.net/_posts/design/typography/2017-12-27-designing-with-type.md

 Learn basic type terms, the mechanics behind the best font pairings, how to use type on a grid, and much more.

-You’ll receive the following chapters:
+You’ll learn the following in this eBook:

 1. Describing typefaces
 2. Choosing a font